Alberta Highway 19: History

 The present-day alignment of Highway 19 was originally constructed as an all-weather gravel road (Township Road 504) that appeared on a 1956 Alberta road map linking Devon to Highway 2.
 In the 1960s, the preferred route to connecting Beaumont to Highway 2 and Highway 21 was Township Road 510, located north of Beaumont; however, as access was later consolidated and became more limited, Township Road 504 was selected as the preferred route.
 In c.
 1974, the numbered secondary highway system appeared, which at the time was under the jurisdiction of the local rural municipality.
 The section of Township Road 504 between Highway 2 and Highway 21 being designated as Secondary Highway 625, while the section between Highway 2 and Devon was designated as Secondary Highway 919, indicating a future upgrade to a provincially maintained, primary highway.
 The interchange at Nisku was opened in 1978, and in 1982, Highway 919 was renumbered to Highway 19.
 With the 2000 absorption of the secondary highways, Highway 625 became under provincial control.

 Future

 Twinning of Highway 19 from Highway 60 to Highway 2 is planned.
 The project includes eight intersection upgrades; two new bridges at Whitemud Creek; illumination at Highway 60 and airport access road; speed limit increase to 110 km/h; and traffic signals at the airport access road intersection with a limit of 70 km/h.
 The twinned section from Range Road 253 to Highway 2 was completed in 2019.
-Twinning of the highway between Highway 60 and Range Road 261 is planned for 2021–2022.
+Twinning of the highway between Highway 60 and Range Road 261 was completed in 2022.

 In conjunction with twinning of Highway 19, studies are underway to twin Highway 625 between Highway 2 and Highway 21.